annie-kayal/Stop-Think-Go/README.md

 ## The Board

 - The board was the first area developed in this game and was executed using JavaScript.
-Shown below is a div element with the class 'grid' in my HTML file.
+Shown below is a div element with the class `grid` in my HTML file.
 This is a representation of where the grid would be on the webpage.
  ```js
  <div class="grid"></div>
  ```